 Allison Perlman is associate professor at the University of California at Irvine, faculty director of the Radio Preservation Task Force’s Public Media Research Project and co-chair of the American Archive of Public Broadcasting’s Scholarly Advisory Committee.

-Josh Shepperd is assistant professor at Catholic University in Washington, D.C.; National Director of the Library of Congress’s Radio Preservation Task Force; and a fellow at Pennsylvania State University’s Center for Humanities and Information.
+Josh Shepperd is an assistant professor at the University of Colorado Boulder and the Sound Fellow of the Library of Congress National Recording Preservation Board.
 He is also faculty curator of Current’s series Rewind: The Roots of Public Media.